EldinZenderink/SubPlayerJS/README.md

 SubPlayerJS is a in JavaScript written library to show subtitles on your video.
 It uses a modified HTML5 video player.

 ### Goal
 My goal for this project is a universal subtitle video player that supports most of the commonly used text-based subtitle formats, think of .ass, .srt, .vtt and just plain old .txt.
-Main focus lies with .ass (Sub Station Alpha) support. **Be aware that embedded subtitles inside your video file are NOT supported!**
+Main focus lies with .ass (Sub Station Alpha) support. **Be aware that embedded subtitles inside your video file are NOT supported!
+But is being worked on, see demo!**

 ### Version
 0.0.1 - initial release